rishub-tamirisa/transformer-mlm/README.md

 This repo is not an attempt to replicate SOTA, but to experiment/play with the model.
 Feel free to adjust the hyperparameters/model config to anything.

+With that being said, exact attention is computed in this implementation.
+Users can check the number of parameters of my implementation and `TransformerEncoder` from PyTorch with the same config and verify that they are the same.

 ### Repository Structure

 - [modules](https://github.com/rishub-tamirisa/language-model-impl/tree/main/modules) contains the implementation of important Transformer encoder submodules, i.e. `MultiHeadAttention`.